Scroll Top

 (INDIVIDUALS, GROUPS, FULL CLASS, & AT-HOME | up to 24in x 36in)

-Create a collage, painting, or sculpture depicting a habitat for a particular native animal using paints, found objects, clay, or other material from any source available (use only non-perishable items and please no sand).
-Please include a written description (by the teacher), which describes the animal found in this habitat and the process of creating, the materials collected, and the lessons learned during the process regarding the characteristics of the habitat and why this animal lives there.
+Create a collage or sculpture depicting a habitat for a particular animal found in Florida’s coral reefs, mangroves, or seagrasses.
+Use materials such as paints, found objects, clay, or other non-perishable items (please no sand and do not create new trash by buying disposable objects).
+Include a written description by the teacher or parent that accurately describes the habitat and the animal found in it, the process of creating the artwork, the materials collected, and the lessons learned about the characteristics of the habitat and why this animal lives there.

 BOOK

-Create a book (for example ABC, Counting, Colors, a story, or any other idea) depicting or talking about native animals and their habitats that are local to Key Biscayne.
-The artwork and words must be student generated, but the book may be computer printed or assembled by the teacher for very young students.
-Include a description of the creation of the book and the students’ involvement.
+Create a book (for example ABC, Counting, Colors, a story, or any other idea) depicting or talking about Florida’s coral reefs, mangroves, or seagrasses and/or the animals that live within them.
+The artwork and/or words must be student-generated, but the book may be computer-printed or assembled by the teacher for very young students.
+Include a description of the creation of the book and the students’ involvement (written by the teacher or parent).
 Please try to include as many different animals or habitat elements as possible (with the understanding that it may not be possible to include something different for every part of the book).

 SECOND & THIRD GRADES